Australia’s very own Cosmic Country Weekender, Dashville Skyline returns in September with a massive line up!

 The festival, which bolsters a broadening alternative country music scene in Australia, runs over three days and nights, Friday 30th September, Saturday 1st and Sunday 2nd October 2022.

-The first round of artists announced include The Black Sorrows, Frank Yamma, William Crighton, Frazey Ford (Canada), Albi & The Wolves (NZ), The Pleasures, Andy Golledge Band, Best Western, Grace Cummings, Caitlin Harnett & The Pony Boys, Sue Ray, Sweet Talk, Watty Thompson, Harmony Byrne, Anna Weatherup, Magpie Diaries and Steel Wheels.
+The first round of artists announced were The Black Sorrows, Frank Yamma, William Crighton, Frazey Ford (Canada), Albi & The Wolves (NZ), The Pleasures, Andy Golledge Band, Best Western, Grace Cummings, Caitlin Harnett & The Pony Boys, Sue Ray, Sweet Talk, Watty Thompson, Harmony Byrne, Anna Weatherup, Magpie Diaries and Steel Wheels.

 Join our community with our FREE weekly newsletter